Peter's 12 Rules of Composting

 With regard to composting, most people have a basic understanding that it involves a natural process that converts raw organic materials into something that looks like soil.
 But when we use the phrase “aerated composting”, most people aren’t quite sure what we mean (Stage 1).

-I then explain that “aerated composting” means that we introduce airflow into the compost pile to maintain aerobic conditions throughout the pile in order to optimize the biology of the system, and that turning the pile is not required.
-I go on to say that the net result of this biologic process is the production of heat and that we utilize this heat to destroy pathogens, parasites and weed seeds in the mix to produce a high quality finished product in about 60-days.
+I explain that “aerated composting” means we are introducing airflow into the compost pile to maintain aerobic conditions throughout the pile in order to optimize the biology of the system, and that turning the pile is not required.
+I go on to say that the net result of this biologic process is the production of heat and that we utilize this heat to destroy pathogens, parasites and weed seeds in the mix to produce a high-quality finished product in about 60 days.
 Just before their eyes glaze over, they likely say to themselves, “There’s more to this than I thought” (Stage 2).

-With the O2Compost Training Program, we teach people the step by step process to compost (let’s say) the manure and waste bedding produced by 6-horses, and we guide them through our training process from beginning to end.
-At first they may think, “What have I gotten myself into” but they dutifully monitor the composting process, make note of their observations and ask a lot of questions.
+With the O2Compost Training Program, we teach people the step-by-step process to compost (let’s say) the manure and waste bedding produced by six horses, and we guide them through our training process from beginning to end.
+At first they may think, “What have I gotten myself into” but they dutifully monitor the composting process, make note of their observations, and ask a lot of questions.
 Together we refine their method of operating the system so that it works effectively and automatically with every new batch (Stage 3).

 The First Corollary of Rule 2: “You can’t learn to ride a bicycle at a seminar”